 If you hate manipulative behavior as much as I do, then this article is for you.
-Because I’m going to expose all kinds of sneaky manipulative tactics that other people try to use against you, in order to get what they want.
+Because I’m going to expose these manipulative tactics so that you can recognize them when they arise.

 “Control or influence (a person or situation) cleverly or unscrupulously” – Oxford Dictionary

 “To control or play upon by unfair, or insidious means especially to one’s own advantage, so as to serve one’s purpose” – Merriam-Webster

 Here are 33 ways people try to manipulate you…

 33. ACTING AS IF THEY WERE ABOVE YOU